 Communicating and discussing accompanying with the teachers’ cooperation

 Teachers communicate based on their preparation.
 The merit is that this discussion is turned over to think.
-So the experiences having been summarized and the way have depth, scope and higher veracity.
-The shortcoming is that it will take too long time and is not convenience.
+So the experiences have been summarized and the way has depth, scope, and higher veracity.
+The shortcoming is that it will take a too long time and is not convenient.

 7、Building up the information files and the essential evaluating mechanism

-The two teams of teachers’ interdisciplinary cooperation from beginning of the experiment, they collect some information consciously by letter, photograph and tape and so on.
+The two teams of teachers have interdisciplinary cooperation from the beginning of the experiment, they collect some information consciously by letter, photographs and tape, and so on.
 They thought of building up the information files will help them to rethink and summarize problems in activities and it is the necessary condition to promote and develop teachers’ interdisciplinary cooperation.

-There is no evaluating mechanism in two schools now.
-However, all the teachers think evaluation is necessary.
+There is no evaluation mechanism in the two schools now.
+However, all the teachers think the evaluation is necessary.
 Evaluation is needed for every educational form for the sake of showing the effect of teaching.
 And teachers can rethink the questions having met and this will promote this project.

-This dissertation tries to summary the operating experiences of the interdisciplinary teacher cooperation.
-The researches of literature and theory show that environmental education for sustainability put developmental education and environmental education together is the orientation of development of environmental education.
+This dissertation tries to summarize the operating experiences of interdisciplinary teacher cooperation.
+The researches of literature and theory show that environmental education for sustainability puts developmental education and environmental education together as the orientation of the development of environmental education.
 China’s environmental education has made more development after 21 agenda.
-Especially that permeating model was used in schools promoted development of environmental education.
-But facing environmental issues brought from polity, economy, culture, education and environment, the permeating model merely educate student in single discipline, and can’t take on role which foster student’s knowledge, skills, attitudes and social responsibility in manner of integrating different disciplines to educate student.
-Therefore it is demand of developing China’s environmental education.
-The model of the interdisciplinary teacher cooperation embodies idea of environmental education for sustainability.
-To adopt the model of the interdisciplinary teacher cooperation is developmental orientation of environmental education in China’s schools.
+Especially that permeating model was used in schools promoted the development of environmental education.
+But facing environmental issues brought by polity, economy, culture, education, and environment, the permeating model merely educates the student in a single discipline, and can’t take on a role that fosters students’ knowledge, skills, attitudes, and social responsibility in the manner of integrating different disciplines to educate a student.
+Therefore it is a demand of developing China’s environmental education.
+The model of interdisciplinary teacher cooperation embodies the idea of environmental education for sustainability.
+Adopting the model of interdisciplinary teacher cooperation is the developmental orientation of environmental education in China’s schools.

-However how make this idea to become the teacher’s idea, how use operating experiences of the interdisciplinary teacher cooperation.
-These are sticking point to implement the model of the interdisciplinary teacher cooperation.
+However how to make this idea become the teacher’s idea, how to use operating experiences of the interdisciplinary teacher cooperation.
+These are sticking points to implement the model of interdisciplinary teacher cooperation.

 “Whatever the role of curriculum outlines and guides, the final creative touch of translating the general and often vague objectives and plans into an operating curriculum depends on the capacity of teachers as curriculum makers.”
-(Taba, H. 1962) Hence, solving teachers’ cognition is premise of carrying out the interdisciplinary teacher cooperation.
-The action research and investigate research show that the participators’ motivations influence their passion of participating in the interdisciplinary teacher cooperation, however these motivations mainly are influenced from following problems:
+(Taba, H. 1962) Hence, solving teachers’ cognition is the premise of carrying out interdisciplinary teacher cooperation.
+The action research and investigation research show that the participators’ motivations influence their passion for participating in the interdisciplinary teacher cooperation, however, these motivations mainly are influenced by the following problems:

-Firstly teachers are not clear why teachers of different discipline should cooperate in environmental education.
+Firstly teachers are not clear why teachers of different disciplines should cooperate in environmental education.

-Fourthly the teachers who want to participate actively are blind in operation of the interdisciplinary teacher cooperation.
+Fourthly the teachers who want to participate actively are blind to the operation of interdisciplinary teacher cooperation.

-Dialectic points that thing’s change and development mainly depend on inner change of thing, and outer condition bring role to thing only through inner change of thing.
-(Xiao, Li & Wang, 1981) It is to say, let teacher come into being passion of participating the interdisciplinary teacher cooperation, must depend on change of teacher inner experience, outer education and information is only a condition of causing thing’s change.
-Hence this experiment pays attention to causing teacher’s inner change himself or herself.
+Dialectics points out that a thing’s change and development mainly depend on an inner change thing, and outer conditions bring the role to a thing only through an inner change of thing.
+(Xiao, Li & Wang, 1981) It is to say, letting teachers come into being passionate about participating the interdisciplinary teacher cooperation, must depend on a change in the teacher’s inner experience, outer education and information is the only condition causing thing’s change.
+Hence this experiment pays attention to causing the teacher’s inner change or herself.